Ada-Developers-Academy/core-unit-1/approaching-a-problem/pseudocode-and-logic.md

 1.

 ```
-1. create a variable with all the required numbers
+Subproblem 1: create a variable with all the required numbers
-2. count the number of even numbers in the variable
+Subproblem 2: count the number of even numbers in the variable
 ```

 2.

 ```
+# Subproblem 1: create a variable with all the required numbers
 numbers = array, 3, 5, 6, 15, and 27

+# Subproblem 2: count the number of even numbers in the variable
 num_of_even_nums = start at 0

 for each number in numbers